FGMEMBERS/747-200/Readme-747-200-jbsim.txt

 Known problems OSG
 ------------------
-The following artefacts are supposed to be solved by OSG (works with 1.0.0 / Plib) :
+The following artefacts are supposed to be solved by OSG :
-- missing hotspots.
 - panels swaping too early.
 - instrument transparent through layer with alpha (observer view).